allanborba/allanborba/README.md

 ### My name is Allan Borba and I'm a full stack developer

-Graduated in civil engineering, passionate about puzzles and technology.
-Full-stack developer with emphasis on backend.
+Graduated in civil engineering, passionate about puzzles, technology and books.
+Full-stack developer with emphasis on backend and performance improvement.

 Developing readable, scalable and testable code.
 OOP passionate